 All matters relating to this website are governed by the laws of the State of Queensland, Australia.

-Before proceeding, please ensure you have read Conditions of Use.
+Before proceeding, please ensure you have read and accepted the Conditions of Use.

 The map shows cadastral information from the Department of Natural Resources, Queensland Digital Cadastral Database (DCDB) for the Burdekin local government area.

 Information about properties (land parcels) within the Burdekin Shire is available from the interactive map.